How Long Does an FTB Tax Lien Stay on Your Record

 “Can I remove it?”

-In this guide, we’ll explain how long FTB liens last, how they impact your credit and finances, and what Orange County taxpayers can do to remove them and move forward.
+In this guide, you’ll learn how long FTB liens last, how they impact your credit and finances, and how to get help removing or resolving California FTB tax liens so you can move forward with confidence.

 💡 What Is an FTB Tax Lien?